 Jenny Green (Green Party) asked Boris whether he would admit the possibility of violence from the police against young people.
 Boris said since there had been one complaint, that clearly was a possibility.
 But he wants the non-violent kids to identify the violent protesters and grass them up.
 “The onus is on peaceful kids to dob the violent people” he said.

 There is no denying that the police had a torrid time and were under considerable pressure the whole time, showing much restraint.
 Gareth Bacon pointed out that there was clear evidence that police were spat at, had snooker balls thrown in their faces, as well as paint, were pulled from their horses and were hit with iron bars.
 Under the circumstances, they had handled a tricky situation extremely well.
 The Mayor believes it would be right for the majority, who are peaceful demonstrators to strongly condemn the violence and report any violent demonstrators whenever they could.

 Water cannon (picture above) are used on a large scale in Germany, as recently as this year.
-They were employed with such force in September of this year, that there was a dreadful accident and one man lost his eyes.
 In October, riots in France were quelled with pump-action shotguns, sidearms and stun grenades.
 In Greece today, the Times reported, the police used tear gas and stun grenades against rioters.
 If you live in the US and poke a stick into the President’s car, you get your ass shot off, no questions asked.
 Our police take everything the thugs dish out with just their shields and batons.
 It makes you grateful we live in the UK and have peace loving, libertarian Boris as our Mayor, Eh!